-Major encroachment (>10%): Tree 1 will be subject to a major encroachment (>10%).
+Minor encroachment (<10%): Tree 8 and 9 will be subject to a minor encroachment.
 The following mitigation measures will be required:

-- The tree protection plan (Appendix II) must be implemented.
-(NOTE: Tree protection fencing and trunk protection are not applicable due to the nature of the proposed works). - The area lost to this encroachment should be compensated for elsewhere, contiguous with the TPZ (see Appendix IV). - Excavation for the proposed footings must be limited to 150mm below grade. - Excavation for the proposed footings must be carried out under supervision of the project arborist using tree sensitive techniques (manual or non-destructive excavation).
+- The tree protection plan (Appendix II) must be implemented. - The area lost to this encroachment should be compensated for elsewhere, contiguous with the TPZ (see Appendix IV).